ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 Specification (ECMA-262) and the ECMAScript Internationalization API specification (ECMA-402). @web_mozilla_developer_javascript

-TypeScript is a programming language that adds static type checking to JavaScript.
+*TypeScript* (TS) is a programming language that adds static type checking to JavaScript.
 TypeScript is a superset of JavaScript, meaning that everything available in JavaScript is also available in TypeScript, and that every JavaScript program is a syntactically legal TypeScript program.
 Also, the